glovooker/glovooker/README.md

 ---

-# I'm a Full Stack Software Engineer💻 with a Graphic Designer Complex🎨
+# I'm a Full Stack Software Engineer💻 with a Designer Complex🎨

 I spend most of my time improving my skills to create amazing digital products that are always up to the task.
 I'm an active [UCenfotec](https://ucenfotec.ac.cr/) Ambassador honored with The Excellence Student Scholarship.
-While I'm learning all I can about the magnificent tech world, I'm also working as a Full Stack Front End Oriented Software Engineer at 🖤Noir, my technology agency.
+While I'm learning all I can about the magnificent tech world, I'm also working as a Full Stack Software Engineer at 🖤Noir, my technology agency, and as a Full Stack Web Developer at 👁🐝Ⓜ️.
 I love Agile, so I'm a certified Scrum Master and Product Owner, and I do my best to follow the bests practices and principles regarding clean coding and programming.

 ### More About Me🧐

 - 🌍 I'm working remotely from 🇨🇷Costa Rica.
 - 📚 I'm a library mouse, currently reading [*The 48 Laws of Power*](https://www.amazon.com/48-Laws-Power-Robert-Greene/dp/0140280197) by Robert Greene.
 - 📺 I love TV shows, like, a lot.
 My favorite shows are 💎*Breaking Bad* and ⚖*Better Call Saul*.
 Currently watching 👥*Succession*.
-- 🎌 I also love anime, I'm currently watching 📚[*My Teen Romantic Comedy SNAFU*](https://www.crunchyroll.com/series/GYNQJ8GXY/my-teen-romantic-comedy-snafu).
+- 🎌 I also love anime, I'm currently watching 🏹[*Vinland Saga*](https://www.crunchyroll.com/series/GEXH3WKK0/vinland-saga).
 - 🎧 Can't code without music, you can see what I'm listening to right now down below👇🏻.

 <div align="center">